humanitec-architecture/example-library/resource-definitions/k8s-cluster-eks/credentials/README.md

 * [eks-static-credentials.yaml](eks-static-credentials.yaml): use static credentials defined via environment variables.
 This format is for use with the [Humanitec CLI](https://developer.humanitec.com/platform-orchestrator/cli/).
 * [eks-static-credentials-cloudaccount.yaml](eks-static-credentials-cloudaccount.yaml): use static credentials defined via a [Cloud Account](https://developer.humanitec.com/platform-orchestrator/security/cloud-accounts/).
 This format is for use with the [Humanitec CLI](https://developer.humanitec.com/platform-orchestrator/cli/).

-## Using dynamic credentials
+## Using temporary credentials

-This section contains example Resource Definitions using dynamic credentials for connecting to EKS clusters.
+This section contains example Resource Definitions using temporary credentials for connecting to EKS clusters.

-* [eks-dynamic-credentials.yaml](eks-dynamic-credentials.yaml): use dynamic credentials defined via a Cloud Account.
+* [eks-temporary-credentials.yaml](eks-temporary-credentials.yaml): use temporary credentials defined via a Cloud Account.
 This format is for use with the [Humanitec CLI](https://developer.humanitec.com/platform-orchestrator/cli/)
-* [eks-dynamic-credentials.tf](eks-dynamic-credentials.tf): uses dynamic credentials defined via a Cloud Account.
+* [eks-temporary-credentials.tf](eks-temporary-credentials.tf): uses temporary credentials defined via a Cloud Account.
 This format is for use with the [Humanitec Terraform provider](https://registry.terraform.io/providers/humanitec/humanitec)